kennethugo/field_and_road_classifier/README.md

 ## Conclusion

 The Road and Field Binary Classification Project demonstrates the application of transfer learning and advanced computer vision techniques to the task of classifying road and field images.
 By leveraging a pre-trained model, fine-tuning, and implementing data augmentation,  impressive classification results were achieved.
 The project's methodology serves as a valuable foundation for similar image classification tasks and can be extended to other domains.
-There is room for Improvements too.
+There are rooms for Improvement too.

 For detailed code implementation and usage instructions, refer to the [**Getting Started**](##Getting-Started) section above.

 ## Further work
+While this project has yielded promising results, there is ample room for future improvements and enhancements.